HarindraMavikumbure/Twitter-API/README.md

 When the config file is to your liking, run the second cell (!python Twitter-API/main.py).
 The specified search or searches will run and CSV files will be exported to the folder you specified.

-If you don't see the folder or the CSV files in colab's file system after running the program in your web browser, try hitting the built-in refresh button at the top of colab's file system.
+If you don't see the folder or the CSV files in colab's file system after running the program in your web browser, try hitting the built-in refresh button at the top of colab's file system GUI.